cjimti/imti/content/post/2021-04-25-go-linear-algebra-04-eigenvalues.md

 ## Geometric Interpretation

 Eigenvectors are special directions that remain unchanged (except for scaling) under the linear transformation.
-Let's visualize this using gonum/plot:
+Here's a visualization using gonum/plot:

 ```go
 package main